ElizavetaElgaeva/BP-SH_project_code/00_upload_to_db/README.md

 ## 06_bp-sh_ma_repl
 This folder contains scripts for unification and uploading of GWAS summary statistics of  back pain without shared herdity meta-analysis of Replication cohorts to the GWAS-MAP database.

+## 07_bp_adj_ma_eur
+This folder contains scripts for unification and uploading of GWAS summary statistics of back pain adjusted for all other original pain traits meta-analysis of Europeans to the GWAS-MAP database.